Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study

 Our experiments in Section~\ref{sec:experiments} highlight several consistent patterns on relative scorer performance.
 At the claim level, claim-response entailment generally exhibits the best performance, achieving the highest AUPRC in all scenarios and consistently performing better or on par with more complex graph-based and claim-QA methods.
 Graph-based scorers are competitive but rarely surpass claim-response entailment by a large margin, while claim-QA methods perform notably worse overall and often fail to reach AUROC values that are useful in practice.
 At the sentence level, hallucination detection is inherently more difficult, with top AUROC scores considerably lower than at the claim level.
 Performance varies across scorer families, but sentence-response entailment is a strong baseline, achieving the best AUROC in many scenarios and remaining competitive when matched-sentence or sentence-QA scorers perform slightly better.

 Beyond detection, our uncertainty-aware decoding (UAD) experiments show that claim-level filtering can deliver large accuracy gains over baseline long-form generation.
 By discarding low-confidence claims and reconstructing responses from the remaining content, we observe consistent improvements across all evaluated models and datasets, often boosting factual accuracy by a large margin even at moderate filtering thresholds.
-These gains are most pronounced when using claim-response and graph-based scorers.\footnote{Graph-based scorers use all unique claims across samples, increasing content coverage in reconstructed responses.} Though effective for ranking and filtering, the lack of calibration limits the utility of these scorers for probability estimation.
+These gains are most pronounced when using claim-response and graph-based scorers.\footnote{Graph-based scorers use all unique claims across samples, increasing content coverage in reconstructed responses.} Though these scorers are effective for ranking and filtering, their lack of calibration limits their utility for probability estimation.